Neutron moderation spectrum considering inelastic scattering: Introduction

-Let's also note, that neutron moderation spectra in different media can be modeled by Monte-Carlo approach.
+Let us also note, that the neutron moderation spectra in different media can be modeled by Monte-Carlo approach.
 This method is the basis for neutron moderation spectra calculation implemented in different reactor computer algorithms.
-E.g. available software with corresponding interfaces designed to model transfer of neutrons, photons, etc in different media by Monte-Carlo method. includes MCNP4, GEANT4~\cite{ref17, ref18} and others.
-They enable determination of neutron moderation spectrum by Monte-Carlo method, i.e. by numerical solution of kinematics problem of neutron scattering considering possible neutron absorption for moderating medium that absorbs neutrons.
+This includes software with the corresponding interfaces designed to model the neutron transport, photons, etc in different media by Monte-Carlo method, like MCNP4, GEANT4~\mbox{\cite{MCNP2000, GEANT42003}} and others.
+They enable determination of neutron moderation spectrum by numerical solution of kinematics problem of neutron scattering scattering, taking into account a possible neutron absorption by moderating medium.
 This computation is repeated multiple times for random neutron and nucleus initial velocities to obtain resulting neutron moderation spectrum by averaging of the accumulated results across all samples.
 But this is rather a modeling approach than a theory.

-Lack of neutron moderation theory first of all hinders investigation of emergency modes of nuclear reactors and development of new generation of reactors physics, e.g. soliton fission reactors~\cite{ref19, ref20}, impulse reactors, neutron breeders (boosters), subcritical assemblies~\cite{ref21, ref22, ref23} and natural-occurring nuclear reactors, e.g. georeactor~\cite{ref24}.
+Lack of neutron moderation theory first of all hinders investigation of emergency modes of nuclear reactors and development of new generation of reactors physics, e.g. soliton fission reactors~\cite{RusovSTNI2015, RusovPNE2015}, impulse reactors, neutron breeders (boosters), subcritical assemblies~\cite{Kolesov2006, Lukin2006, Arapov2010} and natural-occurring nuclear reactors, e.g. georeactor~\cite{RusovJGR2007}.

-This paper proposes a further development of our recently published work~\cite{ref25} which provided a base theory for neutron moderation considering temperature of fission environment.
+This paper proposes a further development of our recently published work~\cite{Rusov2017} which provided a base theory for neutron moderation taking into account the temperature of the fissile medium.
 The base theory model of neutron moderation does not fully consider inelastic scattering reactions and therefore it is applicable to moderating media consisting of nuclei with negligibly small inelastic scattering cross-section.
 The current paper develops a neutron moderation theory for neutrons emitted by an isotropic neutron source considering inelastic scattering.
 Account for inelastic scattering reactions is especially important for moderating media consisting of heavy nuclei.
-E.g. according to~\cite{ref11} inelastic neutron scattering by heavy nuclei will manifest at neutron energy greater than several hundreds kiloelectronvolts.
-In contrast to light nuclei for which inelastic scattering will manifest for energy higher than one or several megaelectronvolts.
+According to~\cite{Vlasov1971}, inelastic neutron scattering by heavy nuclei manifests itself at neutron energy higher than several hundreds keV, in contrast to the light nuclei, where inelastic scattering manifests itself at energy higher than few MeV.